 Even though USPS and DOT are federal regulatory agencies that reach across state lines, state-specific regulations governing RMW transportation vary widely.
 For example:

 - A state may limit what is transported via USPS.

-- Some states may limit the amount of regulated waste shipped through the mail, limiting mail-back use to small quantity generators.
+- Some states may limit the amount of regulated waste shipped through the mail, limiting mailback use to small quantity generators.

 Type and Volume of Waste Generated

-However, if you generate smaller volumes of RMW, pharmaceuticals, or universal wastes, for example, then a mail-back system may be your best choice.
-Lastly, no regulations require you to utilize a single transport option for all waste streams.
-So, when you consider the type and amount of waste generated and the associated cost of transportation and disposal, you will likely reach a decision to implement a blended program of both pick-up service and mail-back systems.
+However, if you generate smaller volumes of RMW – like pharmaceuticals or universal wastes – a mailback system may be your best choice.
+Fortunately, no regulations require you to utilize a single transport option for all waste streams!
+So, when you consider the type and amount of waste generated and the associated cost of transportation and disposal, you may find that a blended program of both pickup service and mailback systems best fits your needs.

-Pick-Up Service Contracts
+Pickup Service Contracts